lwasser/NEON-Lesson-Building-Data-Skills/_posts/2016-01-08-Set-Working-Directory-In-R.md

 	 </figcaption>
 </figure>

-After clicking on the "Download Data" button, the data will automatically download to the computer.
+After clicking on the **Download Data** button, the data will automatically download to the computer.

 Second, we need to find the downloaded .zip folder.
 Many browsers default to